Van, pickup and trailer waste permit - terms and conditions

-Please note: When you apply for a van, pickup and trailer waste permit online, you will be asked to read and accept our terms and conditions in order to complete your application.
+Please note: When you apply for a van, pickup or trailer waste permit online, you will be asked to read and accept our terms and conditions in order to complete your application.

-From 3 January 2020, you will be charged a non-refundable fee of £8.50 if you want to use a van, pickup or trailer to take household waste to a designated community recycling centres (CRC).
-This is an administrative charge which means we can still allow such vehicles to access our CRCs.
-Due to this change, all existing permits will expire on 31 December 2019 and you will need to renew your permit and make the appropriate payment online.
-If you have not renewed and paid for your permit when the charge comes into effect, you will be refused entry.
+From January 2020, you will be charged a non-refundable fee of £8.50 if you want to use a van, pickup or trailer to take household waste to a permitted community recycling centre (CRC).
+This is an administrative charge which means we can still allow these vehicles to access our CRCs.
+Due to this change, all existing permits will expire and you will need to log in to your Surrey account to renew and pay for your van permit.

-- Once a permit has been renewed and the fee paid, the charge will be non-refundable.
+- Once a permit has been applied for and the fee paid, the charge will be non-refundable.

 - Surrey resident van permits are issued and valid for you to bring in your own personal household waste only.